Jerome Kohlberg Jr.: Kohlberg & Company

 In 1987 Kohlberg resigned from KKR over differences in strategy and Henry Kravis and George Roberts assumed full leadership of the firm.
 Kohlberg did not favor the large buyouts (which would likely have included the 1989 takeover of RJR Nabisco) or hostile takeovers.
 Instead, Kohlberg chose to return to his roots, acquiring smaller, middle-market companies and, in 1987, founded a new private equity firm Kohlberg & Company.
 As of the end of 2007 Kohlberg & Company had raised six private equity funds since its inception, with approximately $3.7 billion of investor commitments.
 Additionally, Kohlberg also operated a series of debt investment funds under the banner of Katonah Debt Advisors, as well as a publicly traded investment vehicle Kohlberg Capital (NASDAQ:KCAP).
 Kohlberg retired from Kohlberg & Company in 1994.

 Kohlberg died of cancer on July 30, 2015, on Martha’s Vineyard in Massachusetts, twenty days after his 90th birthday.

 Philanthropy

-Kohlberg participated in philanthropy through the Kohlberg Foundation.
+Kohlberg established the Kohlberg Foundation in 1984, which focused on medical research, education, and environmental protection.
+In 2025, the organization was shut down.

+Personal life

+Kohlberg had four children, including former professional tennis player Andy Kohlberg.